opencv/opencv/doc/tutorials/gapi/anisotropic_segmentation/porting_anisotropic_segmentation.markdown

 G-API defines _backend_ as the lower-level entity which knows how to run kernels.
-Backends may have (and, in fact, do have) different _Kernel APIs_ which are used to code kernels for that backends.
+Backends may have (and, in fact, do have) different _Kernel APIs_ which are used to program and integrate kernels for that backends.
 In this context, _kernel_ is an implementaion of an _operation_, which is defined on the top API level (see G_TYPED_KERNEL() macro).

-Backend is the thing which knows device & platform specifics, and execute kernels with keeping that specifics in mind.
+Backend is a thing which is aware of device & platform specifics, and which executes its kernels with keeping that specifics in mind.
 For example, there may be [Halide](http://halide-lang.org/) backend which allows to write (implement) G-API operations in Halide language and then generate functional Halide code for portions of G-API graph which map well there.

 ## Running a graph with a Fluid backend {#gapi_anisotropic_fluid}